sopherapps/pydantic-redis/docs/tutorials/synchronous/list-of-nested-models.md

-# Fields of Lists of Nested Models
+# Lists of Nested Models

 Sometimes, one might need to have models (schemas) that have lists of other models (schemas).